Benefits of Time & Attendance

 It is easy to understand how a good ATA system will eliminate this duplication of effort.

 Payroll is performed on a regular basis.
 This means that employees and/or managers must review and approve time sheets on a regular basis.
 Without an automated system that allows for easy access, this can be a burdensome task.
 When the parties involved fail to do so by the payroll cut-off time, a series of even more time consuming events occurs in any organization:

 - Payroll has to figure out which managers have not submitted approved time sheets.

 - The payroll dept. contacts the manager(s) and/or employees and requests their time sheets.

 - The managers will track down the employees and request their delinquent time sheets.

 - If the manager is not available, they attempt to find an alternate who can approve the time sheets.

-A good ATA system will significantly facilitate verification and approval of time sheets eliminating all of this mundane, inefficient work and free managers up to work on productive tasks.
+A good ATA system like the one Time & Pay provides will significantly facilitate verification and approval of time sheets.
+This will eliminate inefficient work while also freeing managers to work on other tasks.

 Fewer Inquiries to the HR Department